hehesky/raytracer_web/TaskList.md

 ## Zappa (deploy)
 - [x] Understand how to deploy using zappa
-- [ ] Check if Zappa can handle multiprocessing
+- [x] Check if Zappa can handle multiprocessing [status: Zappa cannot have background process if the http request has a shorter life span]

 - [ ] ~~Check if Zappa can handle "local" files~~ [status: Cancelled.
 Handling file with in-memeory buffer]
 - [ ] Deploy to AWS
 - [ ] Test deployed app